binhrobles/rusty-bikes/services/README.md

   - Indicates a designated bike path _along_ the road
     ```
-    ["bicycle"="yes"]
     [~"^cycleway"~"lane"]
     ```

 - **Shared** (default)

   - Explicit indications that bikes are welcome to _share_ the road
-  - Given no other indications, this will be the default assumption, since bikes can kinda go anywhere
+  - Given no other indications, this will be the default assumption, since bikes could theoretically salmon up roads / bike lanes
   - Cost will then depend on how this combines with the Road type and the Directionality
     ```
     [~"^cycleway"~"shared_lane"]